 Is it safe to eat SCOBY?

-You might be wondering if SCOBY is safe to eat.
-SCOBY is nothing but a probiotic rich by-product of the fermentation process.
+SCOBY is a probiotic rich by-product of the fermentation process.
 Simply said it is a mixture of good bacteria, yeasts and cellulose.
-If you can successfully brew the kombucha tea and drink the tea, you can eat the SCOBY.
+If you can successfully brew the Kombucha tea and drink the tea, you can eat the SCOBY.

 What to do with excess SCOBYs?